 Have questions?
 Call us now at 475-277-1600 for a Free Case Evaluation.

 Is Berlin-Wheeler a scam?

 They’re legit.
 According to the Better Business Bureau (BBB), Berlin-Wheeler, Inc. was founded in 1951 and incorporated in 1961.
 The BBB established a profile page for BW in February 1969; BW has been a BBB-accredited business since January 1969.
 The BBB lists BW as a collection agency.
-Buzzfile estimates BW’s annual revenue at $10.2 million and the size of its headquarters staff at 135 employees.
+Buzzfile estimates Berlin-Wheeler’s annual revenue at $10.2 million and the size of its headquarters staff at 135 employees.

 According to its website, BW is “a quality-driven integrated call service enterprise, dedicated to providing superior customer service for…clients and their customers.”
 Berlin-Wheeler “assists companies to successfully manage delinquent accounts and… helps…clients… develop strategies to reduce accounts receivable and maintain a compliant and positive image within the community.”

 The Berlin-Wheeler website does not provide any detailed information about the types of businesses or industries for whom they collect debts.
 Their collection services include “telephone collections that are synonymous with quality customer service because they never forget that the past due consumer is also the client’s customer.”
 BW’s active account management service provides “prompt attention to …accounts receivable, which means increased cash flow.”
 BW also provides litigation options for those accounts that resists efforts using “a friendly basis through consistent, professional telephone contact.”